aragon/court-precedence-campaign/disputes/mainnet/16-wysiwyg-invalid-agent-tx/evidence/against.md

 The proposal Justification says:

-> Transfers control of the ancash.eth ENS name from one of our Agent addresses to our other AN Cash Agent address.
+> Transfers control of the `ancash.eth` ENS name from the AN Cash Agent address to `0xcafe1a77e84698c83ca8931f54a755176ef75f2c`.

 However the Aragon Network Cash dashboard shows shows: